EmberNoGlow/SDF-Model-Editor-Demo/README.md

 **I learned my lesson that AI isn't the best assistant** (or maybe I'm just a bad developer).

 **But it was cool**.
 Studying and fixing code three times (there were a lot of errors!!!), which does roughly the same thing, was fascinating.

+It took me 2 months to create the project

 ---